 6) When you’re angry, do you feel like nobody else has the right to be angry too?

 Anger is a seductive emotion that can easily convince you it’s the most important and pressing thing in the world.
 Not even someone else’s anger can compare, especially if the person you’re angry with is angry with you too.
 Your anger tells you that you’re right, so their anger must be wrong.

 7) Do you feel like no one works harder than you?

-8) Do you feel like the people who are in your life now must make up for the pain caused by others in your past?
+8) Do you feel like the people in your life now must make up for the pain caused by others in your past?

 We all naturally have some unresolved issues lingering from relationships in our past.
-The danger lies in transposing these issues onto all similar relationships going forward.
+The danger lies in transposing these issues onto all similar associations in the future.
 The irony is, you will continue to attract into your life the kind of people who treat you as you believe you deserve to be treated.
 This sets you up for a never-ending cycle of stop-and-go relationships in which the players may change, but your pain stays the same.

 9) Do you feel like people are always taking advantage of you?

 You do this, and you do that, but no one on the other end of all this “doing” seems to appreciate the fact that you can only do so much.
-The last thing you want to do is so “no,” so you wait for someone else to notice you’re doing too much, only they never seem to and you just keep getting roped in to doing more.
+The last thing you want to do is so “no,” so you wait for someone else to notice you’re doing too much, only they never seem to, and you keep getting roped into doing more.